Roc Oil Company: Major Capital Raisings and Mergers & Acquisitions

 In 2017 ROC executed a share purchase agreement with Triangle (Perth Basin) and Royal Energy to sell of its 42.5% share of Cliff Head Oil Field.
 Total consideration paid for the share of the oil field was US$3,750,000.
 The divestment was completed in order to provide cash in the business to invest in other areas of exploration, mainly China.

-Acquire Interest in Ungani Oil Field

 ROC Oil Company acquired 50% interest in the Ungani Oil Field located in Western Australia as well as 50% interest in the exploration permits from Buru Energy.
-The compensation paid for both the oil field as well as the exploration permits combined was a maximum of A$84 million. $60 million for the oil field as well as funding 80% of the first A$25 million exploration costs, being a maximum of A$20 million.
-The acquisition was completed in order to further support ROC's presence in Australia as stated by the CEO.
+The compensation paid for both the oil field as well as the exploration permits combined was a maximum of A$84 million. $60 million for the oil field as well as funding 80% of the first A$25 million exploration costs, being a maximum of $20 million.

+In June 2019, Hainan Mining acquired a 51% shareholding ROC from Fosun International.
+In 2023, Hainan Mining acquired the remaining 49%.

+On 13 September 2024, Roc Oil Company Pty Limited announced a recommended cash offer to the shareholders of Tethys Oil AB.